dfelinto/blender-manual/manual/render/output/properties/output.rst

-   of static images such as the default PNG format or the higher-quality OpenEXR (which can retain HDR pixel data), you can combine them as an :doc:`Image Strip </video_editing/sequencer/strips/image>` in the Video Sequence Editor (VSE).
+   of static images such as the default PNG format or the higher-quality OpenEXR (which can retain HDR pixel data), you can combine them as an :doc:`Image Strip </video_editing/sequencer/strips/image>` in the Video Sequencer.
 This way, you can easily:

    - Restart the rendering from the place (the frame) where any problem occurred.
    - Try out different video encoding options in seconds, rather than minutes or hours as encoding is usually much faster than rendering the 3D scene.
-   - Enjoy the rest of the features of the VSE, such as adding :doc:`Image Strips </video_editing/sequencer/strips/image>` from previous renders, audio, video clips, etc.
+   - Enjoy the rest of the features of the Video Sequencer, such as adding :doc:`Image Strips </video_editing/sequencer/strips/image>` from previous renders, audio, video clips, etc.